manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Freezing_a_table.md

 ```

 `FREEZE` readies a real-time/plain table for a secure [backup](../Securing_and_compacting_a_table/Backup_and_restore.md).
 Specifically, it:
 1. Deactivates table compaction.
-If the table is currently being compacted, `FREEZE` will interrupt it.
+If the table is currently being compacted, `FREEZE` will gracefully interrupt it.
 2. Transfers the current RAM chunk to a disk chunk.
 3. Flushes attributes.
 4. Disables implicit operations that could modify the disk files.